johnnyfreeman/glint/README.md

   - We support a bunch of different dependency sources:
     - `envvar`: Get values from environment variables.
     - `envfile`: Get values from a TOML config file.
-    - `request`: Use values from earlier request responses.
+    - `response`: Use values from earlier request responses.
     - `onepassword`: Grab values from a 1Password vault.

 ## Configuration